Last updated: June 5, 2023

 Coca tea

-Coca leaves actually contain cocaine and if you have enough accumulated in your system, it’s going to cause you to pop positive for the drug for up to 36 hours after consumed.
+Coca leaves do contain cocaine and if you have enough accumulated in your system, it’s going to cause you to pop positive for the drug for up to 36 hours after consumed.
 It’s probably a good idea to try a new flavor for a few days… mint maybe?

 Tonic water